mdlacasse/Owl/README.md

 I've observed run requiring up to 10 seconds.
 These calculations can be turned off when shorter time to solutions are required.
-The use of a commercial solver (e.g. MOSEK) can substantially reduce computing time but require a license.
+The use of a commercial solver (e.g. MOSEK) can substantially reduce computing time but requires a license.
 - Part D is not included in the IRMAA calculations.
 Being considerably more significant, only Part B is taken into account.
 - Future tax brackets are pure speculations derived from the little we know now and projected to the next 30 years.
 Your guesses are as good as mine.
 - Current version has no optimization of asset allocations between individuals and/or types of savings accounts.
-If there is interest, that could be added in the future.
+If there is sufficient interest, that could explored in the future.

 The solution from an optimization algorithm has only two states: feasible and infeasible.
 Therefore, unlike event-driven simulators that can tell you that your distribution strategy runs